lloydkevin/hugo-wd/content/post/2020-07-25-zero-tests-to-tdd.md

 - Use Test attributes appropriately.
 Tests can be categorized by speed, business area, or criticality.
   - Developers can then run subsets of the entire suite where appropriate.
 Developers should at least run all the tests in a class they modify.
   - CI builds could be configured to run subsets based on criticality.
   - Scheduled CI builds can run the full suite after hours.
+- Push more functionality to your domain objects.
+  - If possible, you can push methods down to your domain objects.
+  - Do this where it makes sense.
+  - These can then be tested with *unit testing*.

 Do I see a benefit here?
 Absolutely!
 You go from 0 tests to some tests!
 How can that not be awesome?